WGBH-MLA/AAPB2/app/views/override/resources.md

 ### 4. Grant Writing Assistance

 Are you interested in applying for a digitization grant?
 Let’s collaborate!
 We can point you to a few grant programs and provide you with our digitization grant writing toolkit of materials that you can incorporate into your proposal.
-Contact Casey, AAPB’s Project Manager, for details.
+Contact the AAPB’s Project Manager at [aapb_notifications@wgbh.org](mailto:aapb_notifications@wgbh.org).

 ### 5. AAPB's Preservation Wiki